Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It is about 15 kilometers more to get to Muxía from Lires, or about a 3-4 hour walk.

-After our break, we headed northward through town, bending to the right in a few meters, to pass by the aforementioned picnic area, with a fountain.
-Turn right again after the picnic tables and in a few more meters, the pavement turns to a lane, lined with pavers that descend to the Río do Castor in a bit more than 1/3 kilometer total.
+After our break, we headed northward through town, bending to the right after a few meters, to pass by the aforementioned picnic area, with a fountain.
+Turn right again after the picnic tables and after a few more meters, the pavement turns to a lane, lined with pavers that descend to the Río do Castor after a bit more than 1/3 kilometer total.
 Cross the river on a nicely paved footbridge, shown below.

 It was a bit difficult to get my momentum going again, after lunch, for the long climb, but soon I was into the rhythm of walking once again.
 The rain did seem to abate a bit while we were in the café, so that was helpful.